Future Directions in the Theory of Graph Machine Learning: Expressive Power of GNNs

-\paragraph{Challenge II.2: Towards understanding expressiveness for all practical architectures.} A second limitation of current GNN expressivity results is that they are \new{overly-specific}.
+\paragraph{Challenge II.2: Towards understanding expressiveness for all practical architectures.} A second limitation of current GNN expressivity results is that they are very \new{specific}.
 They are tailored to specific classes of GNNs, overlooking practical and relevant architectural choices.
-More specifically, the equivalence of MPNNs and the \wlone~ is obtained for specific choices of MPNN architectures~\cite{Mor+2019,Xu+2018b}.
-Therefore, there is a need to understand the effect of various architectural choices made in practice, such as different activations, aggregation, normalization, and pooling, on the expressive power of MPNN architectures.
+More specifically, the equivalence of MPNNs and the \wlone~ is obtained for particular choices of MPNN architectures~\citep{Mor+2019,Xu+2018b}.
+Therefore, there is a need to understand the effect of various architectural decisions made in practice, such as different activations, aggregation, normalization, and pooling, on the expressive power of MPNN architectures.
 Examples of results in this vein are the expressive advantage of sum pooling over mean and max pooling \citep{Xu+2018b} and the expressive advantage of analytic activations over piecewise linear activations \citep{amir2023neural}.

-Apart from MPNNs, the need for a comprehensive understanding of expressivity is especially lacking for graph transformers (GTs).
+Apart from MPNNs, a comprehensive understanding of expressivity is especially lacking for graph transformers (GTs).
 The effectiveness of GTs heavily relies on incorporating structural and positional encodings~\citep{Mue+2023}.
 These encodings introduce information about the underlying graph structure into the transformer architecture, which is inherently designed without an awareness of graph structures.
-However, it is still largely unclear how these encodings influence an architecture's ability to capture graph structure; see some preliminary results in \citet{lim2022sign,lim2023expressive,zhu2023structural, zhang2023rethinking}, and also \citet{cai2023connection} for some connections between MPNNs and GTs.
-However, it remains unclear how to abstract the various architectural choices and engineering hacks via a mathematical model, allowing for a detailed mathematical analysis of GT's potential benefits over MPNNs.
+However, it is still largely unclear how these encodings influence an architecture's ability to capture graph structure; see some preliminary results in \citet{Lim+2023,Lim+2023a,zhu2023structural, zhang2023rethinking}, and also \citet{cai2023connection,rosenbluth2024distinguished} for some connections between MPNNs and GTs.
+However, it remains unclear how to abstract the various architectural choices and engineering tricks via a mathematical model, allowing for a detailed mathematical analysis of GT's potential benefits over MPNNs.